 A road trip is a rite of passage, and it’s (almost) never too early or late to take your inaugural trip.
-Summer is the perfect time to hit the open road, but there are a few things you should know before ticking this bucket list item off your list.
+Summer is the perfect time to hit the open road (you can do it via a RV rental or a normal car hire), but there are a few things you should know before ticking this bucket list item off your list.
 First, decide whether you want to do this journey solo or with friends or family.
 Both options are great, but they create entirely different dynamics.

 No matter how you plan to spend your summer exploring the highways, here are five things to keep in mind before you pack your bags:

 - Make sure the car you’re driving is in prime shape.
 If you’re taking your own car, you want to make sure the car maintenance is up to date.
 Schedule an appointment with your mechanic or dealer for a check-up.
 Ensuring the brake pads and tire treads are at an appropriate level, as well as taking care of any issues before you’re hundreds of miles away, will keep you safe and give you peace of mind.
 If you’re renting a car, you can rest easy knowing the car is well-maintained.
 It’s also a good idea to check with your insurance provider and make sure you have roadside assistance.

 - Book your hotels, passes, and other attractions immediately.
 Sell-outs can happen, and prices can skyrocket the closer you get to your chosen dates.
 If you have an idea of something you feel you have to do, like staying at a renowned place like the Grand Canyon or Crater Lake, bear in mind that some of these locations only have one prime hotel and it can sell out months in advance.
 Traveling during the offseason, avoiding holidays, and traveling during the week can help you have access to more places (and at a lower rate).